Trip To Japan

 Colorful tropical fish in the coral reef

-Species such as clownfish, which find shelter among anemones, and brightly colored parrotfish, which help maintain reef health by feeding on algae, are some of the stars here.
-The Great Barrier Reef exhibit gives you a look at this fragile ecosystem and its many inhabitants, creating awareness about the need to protect coral reefs around the world.
+The Great Barrier Reef exhibit shows this fragile ecosystem and its many inhabitants, raising awareness about the need to protect coral reefs worldwide.

 7. The Tasman Sea